Administration Building and Sumter County Courthouse

 SUMTER COUNTY COURTHOUSE

-Renovations for the Sumter County Courthouse as part of the ‘Penny for Progress’ received approval in March from the Historic Preservation Design Review Committee, as the 111-year-old structure continues to serve citizens in several ways.
+Renovations for the Sumter County Courthouse as part of the ‘Penny for Progress’ received approval in March 2018 from the Historic Preservation Design Review Committee, as the 113-year-old structure continues to serve citizens in several ways.

-The back of the building that faces North Harvin Street will see the addition of a column structure to accommodate new restrooms and an elevator shaft, which will all be compliant with the Americans with Disabilities Act.
-Colors will be updated, she said, exterior damage will be repaired and windows will be replaced and all proposed brickwork will match existing brickwork.
-In keeping with guidelines, new additions will have a “simple, unobtrusive design,” that’s compatible with the 1960s addition, she said.
+The back of the building that faces North Harvin Street saw the addition of a column structure to accommodate new restrooms and the elevator, which are compliant with the Americans with Disabilities Act.
+Colors were updated and exterior damage was repaired.

-Sumter County Administrator Gary Mixon said he’s looking forward to seeing the long-awaited project get underway.
+Sumter County Administrator Gary Mixon said he’s pleased with the renovation.

 “Our Courthouse has long been a recognizable landmark of Sumter County and many people associate it with our history, along with the statue of General Thomas Sumter on the front lawn,” he said.
 “This is really an investment in keeping our history alive and we’re excited to add our part to the revitalization of downtown with a new look Administration building and renovated Courthouse.”